NexPlayer/iOS-SDK/advanced.md

 Sets the horizontal alignment for captions.

-> **Note** In case of CEA608 caption, NXCaptionView::useCEA608CustomView should be set to YES to use this property.
+> **Note** In case of CEA608 caption, NXCaptionView::use CEA608CustomView should be set to YES to use this property.

-Default value isNXHorizontalAlignment_Default
+Default value is NXHorizontalAlignment_Default

 **See Also**